 Some people try their best to care for African violets but wind up making mistakes.
 As mentioned earlier, these plants can be a bit finicky when compared to other common houseplants.

-If you want to have the best experience raising African violets, then you need to ensure that you use the right soil.
+If you want to have the best experience raising them, you need to ensure that you use the right soil.

 You can buy special soil mixes from nurseries that are made to help African violet plants thrive.
 Some people choose to make their own soil mixes using perlite, vermiculite, and peat moss.

-Just ensure that you get the right soil so that your African violet will do well and you won’t encounter issues.
+Just ensure that you get the right soil so that your plant will do well and you won’t encounter issues.

 You also want to ensure that you’re watering the plant at the base without splashing water onto the leaves.